shijoshaji/myBlogAtHashnode/cl2vf5wap026nt4nv1uuefw6y.md

 Welcome to this series, hope you have installed angular & node -> [Prerequisites & Installation](https://shijoshaji.hashnode.dev/prerequisites)

-## What we gone build?
+## What are we building?
-`Before we start, i like to show how the end product will look like`
+`Before we start, I like to show how the end product will look like.`

 [GitHub Source Code](https://github.com/shijoshaji/weatherApp)

-Fetched data based on geo location
+Fetched data based on geo location:
 > ![LowerTemp.PNG](https://cdn.hashnode.com/res/hashnode/image/upload/v1651907689829/bDtNeNwcl.PNG align="left")

-Fetched data based on City name specified
+Fetched data based on City name specified:
 > ![MaxTemp.PNG](https://cdn.hashnode.com/res/hashnode/image/upload/v1651907706563/mkC284JCL.PNG align="left")

 ## Create a workspace and weatherApp application
-Open gitbash/terminal and lets create a workspace
+Open gitbash/terminal and lets create a workspace.

 - Run the CLI command ng new and provide the name my-app, as shown here: